coronel08/my-notes/notes/docs/typescript.md

 ```

 -   Interfaces - Creates a new type describing the property names and value types of an object.
 Can't be used with primitives and unions, best used with Objects.
+    -   Use when we have very different objects that we want to work together
+    -   Promotes loose coupling
     -   Can extend interfaces and add new fields to an existing interface

 ```